ArthurWiliams/age-calculator/README.md

 ### Continued development

-I would like to reduce and refactor the TS code.
+I would like to reduce and refactor the TS code, make the page more consistent with the design and complete the bonus condition for this challenge.

 ## Author